 The Approved Code of Practice (ACoP) requires that hazards are controlled using a hierarchy of control measures starting with elimination of the hazard where possible.

-If this cannot be achieved, then hardware measures must be considered such as gates and barriers to prevent access.
+If this cannot be achieved, then hard measures must be considered such as gates and barriers to prevent access.

 The last consideration is soft tactics such as safe systems of work.

 Information, Instruction and Training – Regulations 8 & 9